-In 2021, EcoAct partnered with Digital Realty, Schneider Electric France and the Calanques National Park to launch the “Prométhée – Med” research project aiming to establish the first methodology for certifying conservation and preservation measures for seagrass beds as part of the French Low Carbon Label.
+In 2021, EcoAct partnered with Digital Realty, Schneider Electric France and the Calanques National Park to launch the “Prométhée – Med” research project aiming to establish the first methodology for certifying the conservation and preservation of seagrass beds as part of the French Low Carbon Label.
 We are also running a similar pilot to establish a mangroves restoration methodology for the Label Bas Carbone in Martinique and Guadeloupe.
 More recently, EcoAct engaged in the preparation of several pilot studies in Kenya to assess the effectiveness of biochar as a low-carbon fuel source with our long-time partner, Climate Pal.

+EcoAct is working on various restoration and reforestation projects in countries with some of the largest blue carbon potential, such as Indonesia, Mexico, India and Kenya.
 Particularly, we are focusing on mangrove restoration, as they are powerful carbon sinks.
 To date, EcoAct has identified and developing projects that aim to restore 10,000 hectares of mangrove ecosystems.

+Forest landscape restoration and reforestation projects are vital to restore biodiversity and ecosystem services as well as to foster sustainable livelihoods.
 EcoAct is developing forest landscape restoration projects in Africa, including an ambitious plan to plant around 6 million trees in Mount Kenya to reforest degraded areas while enhancing agroforestry practices with local farmers.

+Over two billion people live in countries facing clean water scarcity.
+EcoAct is working to bring safe water to the communities that need it most through the construction and distribution of water treatment technologies.
 For example, EcoAct will implement boreholes in areas where we plan to distribute improved cookstoves.
 We are also supporting the expansion and certification of a project that is constructing solar-powered water kiosks in rural areas of Cambodia.

+EcoAct has extensive, award-winning experience in the development of cookstove projects in Africa.
+These learnings have helped us to replicate and develop similar projects across the continent and in countries such as India and Nepal.
 Improved cookstove projects aim to replace traditional methods of cooking which depend on large quantities of native firewood to function.
 The alternatives proposed by EcoAct and our local partners are more fuel-efficient, using less biomass and reducing pressure on forest resources.
-Additionally, clean cookstoves reduce indoor household pollution and cooking time, improving the quality of life of its users.
+Additionally, clean cookstoves reduce indoor household pollution and cooking time, improving the quality of life for families.

 Together with our partners, we are financing the development of fuel switching and energy efficiency projects across Africa and Asia.
 Amongst others, we are developing biogas projects that will provide households with biodigesters and others that will promote the use of LED bulbs to reduce energy consumption.

-Our experts work in various locations around the world, including those where we are focusing our development efforts.
-Our strong multidisciplinary and multicultural team is constantly working to expand the geographical and technical scope of our expertise in the development and promotion of nature-based and technology-based solutions.
+Our experts work closely with our partners on the ground in various locations around the world.
+Our multidisciplinary and multicultural team is constantly working to expand the geographical and technical scope of our expertise in the development and promotion of nature-based and technology-based solutions.